 Vintage & Antique Trophy Repairs

-This Louis W. Greve Air Race Trophy was lacquered but the lacquer was starting to break down causing large areas of black tarnish.
+This Louis W. Greve Air Race Trophy was lacquered silverplate but the lacquer was starting to break down causing large areas of black tarnish.
 In addition, the lacquer was starting to yellow and discolor so that the trophy was no longer a brilliant silver color.
+The disadvantage of lacquer is that the customer can not polish the trophy themselves.

 Removing the lacquer took hours and hours, the biggest challenge was getting it out of the detailed border design.

-This trophy was truly magnificent at 25" in height.
+This trophy was truly magnificent historic example of an airplane trophy at 25" in height.

 These antique silverplate trophies had gold plated interiors but they arrived so dark and tarnished is was hard to tell how well they would turn out.
 The lacquer applied to the silverplate had yellowed and started to break down.
 In addition, two of the handles were broken.